dentarg/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 It's sad to see you go, dear `CommonsChunkPlugin`.
 The infamous _CommonsChunkPlugin_ has been removed and replaced with two new smooth APIs called `optimize.splitChunks` and `optimization.runtimeChunk`.
 Let me explain!

 Webpack 4 shipped with huge improvements to the chunk graph and a new optimization technique for chunk splitting.
 A new plugin was born in the process of improvements called `SplitChunksPlugin`.
-The `SplitChunksPlugin` automatically identifies modules which should be split of chunk by heuristics and splits the chunks.
+The `SplitChunksPlugin` automatically identifies modules which should be split by heuristics and splits the chunks.
 And it has some other great features such as working efficiently on async chunks, and handling vendor splitting with multiple vendor chunks.

 By default, shared chunks will be automatically generated for you out of the box in Webpack 4.
 And it is configurable via `optimize.splitChunks`.
 The `optimization.runtimeChunk: true` option adds an additional chunk to each entry point containing only the runtime.